Chair: H. Julien

 The Department of Romance Languages and Literatures strongly encourages first-year students to continue their previous language study to the highest possible level.
 We also encourage students to explore the study of other Romance languages offered by the department.

 The aim of this department is to provide students with a solid foundation in the languages, literatures, and cultures of the French-, Italian-, and Spanish-speaking worlds.
 Language courses work to improve students’ abilities in speaking, comprehending, reading, and writing in French, Italian, or Spanish, while providing an introduction to culture.
 Structured in levels of increasing complexity, literature courses foster the improvement of analytical and critical skills, an enhanced aesthetic appreciation of works of literary art, and a broader understanding of linguistic and cultural diversity.
-Many of the courses offered in the department may be taken by students who do not plan to major in French or Spanish but who would like to maintain or develop their knowledge of these languages and cultures.
+Many of the courses offered in the department may be taken by students who do not plan to major or minor in French, Italian, or Spanish but who would like to maintain or develop their knowledge of these languages and cultures.
 Given the multi-cultural nature of the United States today, familiarity with a second language and culture will enhance a student’s preparation for a career in any profession.
-Advanced study of Spanish or French (300 level and higher) makes the student eligible for the intimate contact with a foreign culture available through the department’s programs of study abroad.
-A major in French or Spanish is useful for many professions, including law, business, international trade, journalism, education, and public administration.
+Advanced study of Spanish (300 level and higher) makes students eligible for the intimate contact with a foreign culture available through the department’s programs of study abroad.
+A major or minor in French, Italian, or Spanish is useful for many professions, including law, business, international trade, journalism, education, and public administration.

-The department offers majors and minors in both French and Spanish, and study of Italian through the 300-level.
-Courses counting toward the French and Spanish majors are conducted entirely in the appropriate language.
+The department offers majors and minors in both French and Spanish, and a minor in Italian.
+Courses counting toward the majors or minors are conducted entirely in the appropriate language.

 Please note the following: (1) Students eligible to register for ITAL 122 without having had ITAL 121 must contact the instructor early to find out how they can most effectively prepare to enter this ongoing course in January.
 (2) Participation in the department's study abroad program in Madrid requires previous language study.
 See information at the end of the departmental description.